zhaoshenzhai/mathwiki/Notes/vector_space.md

 {{< /env >}}

 Since every result about $R$-modules holds for $k$-vector spaces, we will not repeat them here.
-Instead, we will point out several places where the assumption that $k$ is a field is crucial, starting with the existence of bases.
+Instead, we will point out some instances where the assumption that $k$ is a field is crucial, starting with the existence of bases.

 <div class="space"></div>